 Douglass has served as coordinator of alumni education and travel since 2013.
 She enjoys playing her cello, traveling internationally, knitting and running in her free time.
 At home, Douglass excels as a gluten-free baker and at showering her newborn baby with love.

-Tanea has been a member of the GAA staff since 1998 and currently serves as manager of affinity activities, overseeing multiple program areas.
+Tanea has been a member of the GAA staff since 1998.
+She currently serves as manager of affinity activities, overseeing affinity/special interest reunions, athletics, Homecoming, the Light on the Hill Society scholarship, local outreach and young alumni programming.
 She’s a dedicated member of Alpha Kappa Alpha Sorority, Inc., carries her NOOK with her wherever she goes and has a large collection of Coca-Cola bottles from across the world in her office.

 Casey joined the GAA in 2005 as coordinator of regional engagement.
 When not working to bring a little piece of Carolina to your hometown, Casey can usually be found playing basketball with friends or his kids, coaching his kids’ various sports teams or cheering on the Carolina volleyball team.
 During halftime or rare free time, Casey enjoys reading a good historical fiction or sci-fi novel.